YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 What do I check before accepting a low straight hairline?

-Before I agree to an aggressive hairline, I want current photos from several angles, wet and dry hair if possible, a close view of the donor, family history, age, medication history, previous procedures, and a clear discussion of the patient’s tolerance for future hair loss.
-I also want to know whether the patient is choosing the line because it suits his face or because one photograph became the goal.
+Before I agree to an aggressive hairline, I review current photos from several angles, wet and dry hair if possible, a close view of the donor, family history, age, medication history, previous procedures, and the patient’s tolerance for future hair loss.
+I also ask whether the patient is choosing the line because it suits his face or because one photograph became the goal.

 I may draw two options.
 One can be the preferred low straight design.
 The second can be a slightly higher or softer version that protects donor reserve.
 When the patient sees both, the decision becomes clearer.
 The question is not “Which one looks strongest today?”
 It is “Which one will still make sense if native hair changes?”